Do your homework – save time, money and avoid problems

 Throughout these pages, you will see Part 135 operations referred to as an ‘operator’.
 The official FAA term however is ‘air carrier’.
-These terms may be used interchangeably throughout the following descriptions.
+These terms may be used interchangeably as you read through these pages.

-- Read through these pages for a basic overview of the process
+- The pages linked below will walk you through a basic overview of the process.

-- Call us – get a free 30 minute initial consultation.
-We can get you started on the right path
+- Schedule a free 30 minute initial consultation.

 Technical Content Services can help you start the process, and answer any questions you have about certification.
 You can read the frequently asked questions below.